 A Baltimore County man in his 60s who had underlying medical issues was the state's second death related to the coronavirus, Gov. Larry Hogan said in March.

 A 5-year-old girl from Howard County was one of the first children in the region to be confirmed to have coronavirus.
-A 15-year-old girl from Baltimore County became Maryland's youngest known victim of coronavirus, health officials say.
+A 15-year-old girl from Baltimore County became one of Maryland's youngest known victims of coronavirus, health officials say.
 She died on May 16.

 Other victims include: a Prince George's County high school basketball coach and counselor, a Charles County resident in his 50s, two Baltimore City women with underlying medical conditions, a Wicomico County woman in her 60s and a man in his 90s who was a resident of a Carroll County nursing home.

 Among the first diagnosed cases were three people in Montgomery County who were the first patients in the area to be diagnosed after they took a cruise in Egypt, on the Nile River, have fully recovered and can return to their daily lives.
 They are a woman in her 50s and a married couple in their 70s, who did not travel as a group.
 A Montgomery County resident in his 60s and a woman in her 60s also later tested positive after visiting Egypt, Hogan said.

 As of Friday, West Virginia has 7,433 cases of coronavirus and 127 people in the state have died of the disease.

 The state reported its first coronavirus-related death at the end of March.
 The victim was an 88-year-old woman from Marion County, the Department of Health and Human Resources said in a news release.